Jam (TV series): Home video

-Jam was released to DVD in April, 2003.
-The DVD is designed as a satire of DVDs themselves, with numerous pointless extras.
+Jam was released to DVD in April, 2003, and has numerous pointless extras.
 For instance, each episode has both a "normal version" and a "special version".
 Other "versions" include a miniaturised version, a miniaturised moving version, a lava lamp version, a fast-forwarded version, the first 19 seconds of the episode only, and a fast-forwarded version expanded to the original running time.
 This last is the only one reasonably capable of being watched without extreme difficulty.
 In addition, the items listed under the "Extras" on the disc are, much of the time, little more than additional copies of sketches, with the occasional deleted scene or shot of an audition or rehearsal.
 The only exceptions are Adam and Joe's "Goitre" parody of Jam, and a link to "Undeleted Scenes", which, when selected, advises the viewer to take the DVD back to the shop they bought it from and complain "loudly and obnoxiously" about the lack of undeleted scenes.

-When attempting to change the audio settings to surround sound, the DVD provides the viewer a link to a MP3 file (no longer hosted) on the show's official site and advises that it should be played from behind the viewer while watching the show; the file was a mono recording of wind, thumps and distant artillery.
+When attempting to change the audio settings to surround sound, the DVD provides the viewer a link to an MP3 file (no longer hosted) on the show's official site and advises that it should be played from behind the viewer while watching the show; the file was a stereo recording of wind, thumps and distant artillery.